MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-EmailAddressPolicy.md

 ```

 ### -Name
-!!!
-Exchange Server 2010

-The Name parameter specifies the name of the e-mail address policy.

-!!!
-Exchange Server 2013

-The Name parameter specifies the name of the email address policy.

-!!!
-Exchange Server 2016, Exchange Online

 The Name parameter specifies the unique name of the email address policy.
 The maximum length is 64 characters.
 If the value contains spaces, enclose the value in quotation marks (").

 ```yaml
 Type: String